hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storevirtual.md

 6. Click **Done** to save the changes.

-## Unregister a cluster {#unregister-cluster}
+## Unregister a StoreVirtual cluster {#unregister-cluster}

 Unregistering a cluster will remove it from the cloud inventory.

-**Note**: When you unregister a cluster,the volumes from this cluster back end will no longer be available through Cinder.
-Ensure that you detach all relevant volumes and remove the back end associated with the cluster before unregistering.
+**Note**: When you unregister a cluster,the volumes from this cluster backend will no longer be available through Cinder.
+Ensure that you detach all relevant volumes and remove the backend associated with the cluster before unregistering.
+After unregistering the cluster, the backend data should also be updated so that the Cinder configuration file has the updated cluster information.

 To unregister a cluster, do the following: